KatlehoJordan/tutorials/vim.md

 ## 'NORMAL' mode

-If you ever want to get back to 'NORMAL' mode, from within vim you would press 'Esc' key, but from within VS code you can use:

-`j` `k` - escape to 'NORMAL' mode
+If you ever want to get back to 'NORMAL' mode, from within vim you would press 'Esc' key.
+However, depending on if you set up a keymap switch with caps lock (see software for that below) and if you are using the Vim emulator or neovim, you will get back to 'NORMAL' mode in different ways.

-`k` `j` - escape to 'NORMAL' mode
+If you did not swap the keymappings for `Esc` and `CapsLock` but are using neovim: press `Esc`.
+If you swapped the keymappings for `Esc` and `CapsLock` and are using neovim: press `CapsLock`.
+If you did not swap the keymappings for `Esc` and `CapsLock` and are using the vim emulator, then if you followed the instructions above in this document for setting vs code keybindings, press in rapid succession either `j` then `k` or `k` then `j`.

 ## Operators and motions